 Senior Policy Fellow

 Leandro is an Economist, with a PhD in Development Economics and post-PhD in Creative Industries (Sorbonne-Paris 13).
-Visiting Chair in the Economy of Culture in the School of English and Drama at Queen Mary from 2018-2020, he is an Associate at both People’s Palace Projects and Network – Queen Mary’s Research Centre for the Creative and Cultural Economy as well as being a Queen Mary GPI Fellow.
-From September 2018 to September 2020, he holds a Newton Advanced Fellowship from the British Academy for his research project with PPP at Queen Mary, Counting Culture.
+He was visiting Chair in the Economy of Culture in the School of English and Drama at Queen Mary from 2018-2020 and he is an Associate at both People’s Palace Projects and Network – Queen Mary’s Research Centre for the Creative and Cultural Economy.
+From September 2018 to September 2020, he held a Newton Advanced Fellowship from the British Academy for his research project with PPP at Queen Mary, Counting Culture.
 Leandro is an Advisory Board member at the UK’s national Policy and Evidence Centre for the Creative Industries (NESTA/AHRC), and also sits on the PEC’s International Board (convened by the British Council).
 Leandro’s permanent post is as Professor of Creative Industries and Economy of Culture at the Federal University of Rio Grande do Sul (Brazil).
 He has been an Advisor in Cultural and Creative Industries for Brazil’s Ministry of Culture, Argentina’s Ministry of Culture, UNESCO and OEI.
 He was the Creator of the Centre of Studies in Cultural and Creative Economy (NECCULT) at UFRGS.
 An international conference speaker and lecturer, he has presented in Argentina, Brazil, Colombia, Netherlands, France, Italy, Spain, Sweden and the UK.

 Senior Policy Fellow